Epistates/turbomcp/crates/turbomcp-dpop/README.md

 ## Overview

-`turbomcp-dpop` provides a production-ready implementation of RFC 9449 Demonstration of Proof-of-Possession (DPoP) for enhanced OAuth 2.0 security.
+`turbomcp-dpop` provides an implementation of RFC 9449 Demonstration of Proof-of-Possession (DPoP) for enhanced OAuth 2.0 security.
 DPoP is a mechanism that enables the binding of access tokens to a specific client, preventing token theft and replay attacks.

 ## Key Features